Hillside (Melton - Vic.)

 Hillside was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Hillside's population was found to be more culturally diverse than most local markets, with 31.2% born overseas and 36.2% speaking a language other than English at home.
-Christianity is the predominant religion in Hillside, comprising 65.9% of its population, compared to None% across Greater Melbourne.
-The top three ancestry groups are Other (16.0%), Australian (15.8%), and English (12.7%).
+Christianity is the predominant religion in Hillside, comprising 65.9%, compared to 43.0% across Greater Melbourne.
+The top three ancestry groups are Other (16.0%), Australian (15.8%), and English (12.7%), lower than the regional average of 20.1%.

 Frequently Asked Questions - Diversity